-The FPGA Done LED also turns on when programming is completed.
-If you see an error/warning in the XPS outure window that the done pine could not be driven, try downloading again.
+The FPGA Done LED also illuminates (green on the Multimedia board, red on the XUPV2P board) when programming is completed.
+If you see an error/warning in the XPS ouput window indicating that the done pin did not go high, try downloading again a couple of times before messing with the cable settings.